-A Liquidity Management Committee (LMC) meets every fortnight to review the Society's liquidity position against regulatory and policy requirements.
+A Liquidity Management Committee (LMC) consisting of the Finance Director, Treasurer and Group Risk Manager meets every fortnight to review the Society's liquidity position against regulatory and policy requirements.
 The LMC considers forward-looking liquidity risk information and sets the short-term operational requirements for managing liquidity risk.
+Minutes of the LMC meetings are provided to ALCO.